BiodiversityDataScienceCorp/2023_Group_3/README.md

 ### data
 + `snaildata.csv`: data harvested from [GBIF](https://www.gbif.org/) and [iNaturalist](https://www.inaturalist.org) for _Ashmunella levettei_.
++ It is important to note that this data has limited data points (53 recordings).

 ### homework
 + organization of each of our homeworks